International Mathematical Olympiad selection process: Belgium

 The Belgian team is bilingual.
 The Dutch-speaking community selects three participants during the Vlaamse Wiskunde Olympiade.
-The French-speaking community selects their three participants through the Olympiade Mathématique Belge and additional tests at training weekends.
+The French-speaking community selects their three participants through the [Olympiade Mathématique Belge] and additional tests at training weekends.

 Canada

 High school students must first write the Canadian Open Mathematics Challenge, which takes place around November.
-If they score high enough in the COMC(normally 70+), they will be invited to write the Canadian Mathematics Olympiad (CMO), Asian Pacific Mathematics Olympiad (APMO), and unofficially write the USAMO.
+If they score high enough in the COMC(normally 60+), they will be invited to write the Canadian Mathematics Olympiad (CMO), Asian Pacific Mathematics Olympiad (APMO), IMO TST, and unofficially write the USAMO.

 The students with the top scores (conditions permitting) will make the Canadian team and travel to the location of the IMO in that year.
 Although the team is made up of students from all over Canada, Toronto and its suburbs have produced the most people for the team due to its high population density.
 The Canadian Mathematical Society is the organization which selects team leaders and members for the IMO team.

 China

-In mainland China, high school students have the annual National Highschool Mathematics Competitions, held on the second Sunday of September.
-The top-scoring competitors from each province, usually 3 to 5 (but for very strong provinces, such as Beijing, it can be up to 15), will be invited to participate in the China Mathematics Olympiads.
-Approximately the top 60 competitors of CMO will go to a training campus; After two tests, the top 15 competitors in the campus will stay and take another four tests.
-In the end, the 6 students with highest scores will form the Chinese team.
-China has been very successful at the IMO in the past 20 years.
+In mainland China, high school students can participate in the annual National High School Mathematics Competition held on the second Sunday of September.
+However, unofficial provincial preliminary tests may be held to pre-select students for the competition.

+The competition consists of two tests: the first test is 80 minutes long and covers the high school mathematics syllabus, while the second test is 170 minutes long, consists of 4 proof questions, and covers topics in contest mathematics.
+The top-scoring competitors from each province, usually 3 to 5 (but for very strong provinces, it can be up to 15), will be invited to participate in the Chinese Mathematical Olympiad held in November or December.

+In recent years, the provincial quotas have increased; for instance, the quotas for CMO 2023 ranged from 6 to 26.
+Top 15 contestants from the China Girls Mathematical Olympiad are invited to the CMO, as well as past national training squad members.

+The CMO has the same format as the IMO but is graded in 3-point increments to give a total score of 126 points.
+Approximately the top 60 competitors of CMO will be selected for the national training squad and attend the training camp, which is divided into two separate stages, each 8 to 9 days long.
+All national training squad members are exempted from Gaokao to let them focus on competition preparation.
+During the first stage of the camp, they will take two sets of IMO-style selection tests, with 4 papers in total.
+Then the top 15 competitors in the first stage will be selected for the second stage of the camp held at a different place some time later, during which they will take another two sets of IMO-style selection tests.
+At the end of the second stage, the 6 students with the highest combined scores in the four selection tests will form the Chinese team.